 CNS/Bi/Psy/NB 176.
 Cognition.
-9 units (4-0-5); For course description, see Computation & Neural Sys
+9 units (4-0-5); For course description, see Biology

 Bi/BE 177.
 Principles of Modern Microscopy.
 9 units (3-0-6); second term.
 Lectures and discussions on the underlying principles behind digital, video, differential interference contrast, phase contrast, confocal, and two-photon microscopy.
 The course will begin with basic geometric optics and characteristics of lenses and microscopes.
 Specific attention will be given to how different imaging elements such as filters, detectors, and objective lenses contribute to the final image.
 Course work will include critical evaluation of published images and design strategies for simple optical systems and the analysis and presentation of two- and three-dimensional images.
 The role of light microscopy in the history of science will be an underlying theme.
 No prior knowledge of microscopy will be assumed.
-Given in alternate years; not offered 2023-24.
+Given in alternate years; offered 2022-23.
 Instructor: Collazo.

 Ge/ESE/Bi 178.
 Microbial Ecology.
-9 units (3-2-4); For course description, see Geology
+9 units (3-2-4); For course description, see Biology

 Bi 180.
 Plant and Soil Science.
-9 units (2-2-5); first term.
+9 units (2-2-5); third term.
 Plants comprise most of the mass of living things on land, serve as the ultimate source of almost all human food and energy, and are a dominating force in the carbon and oxygen cycles.
 This lecture, reading and lab course will introduce topics in plant systematics, evolution, genetics, genomics, development, and ecology, with emphasis on plant interactions with soil and the bacteria, fungi, and animals that inhabit it.
 Students from all options are welcome.
-Not offered 2023-24.
 Instructor: Meyerowitz.